-Derived from the Italian primaverola, the name of this genus pays homage to the way its early blossoms welcome the spring.
+Derived from the Italian primaverola, the name of this genus pays homage to the way its often early blossoms welcome spring.
 Many of the more than 400 species are at home in the moist climates of England, New Zealand and the Pacific Coast.
-The species we offer are cold hardy but can do well in warmer climates so long as they have ample soil moisture.
-Lovely in drifts, try planting them in a woodland garden, by a pond or streamside.
+The selections we offer are cold-hardy, yet will need ample water in warmer locales.
+Lovely planted en masse, Primroses are ideal for woodland gardens, damp borders, by a pond or streamside.

 A treasured award-winning woodland perennial that brings tidings of sunny good cheer to damp shady nooks, this Himalayan native sends forth stout stems with 5 to 7 tiered whorls of crimson buds and scented bright orange-tinged butterscotch-colored flowers.
 The marvelous floral regale resides some 20 in. above a clumping semievergreen rosette, featuring red-tinged basal stalks and large round-tipped, oblong green leaves.
 Well-drained humus-rich soil helps maintain Primula bulleyana's steadfast undemanding stance.